epthos/epthos/docs/scanner.md

-Instead of having an immutable ID to represent a file, we could see the id just as the encryption salt.
+Instead of having an immutable ID to represent a file, we could use the id as the HKDF parameter.
 Then we can more easily have multiple files share the salt when we realize they are actually related, and would benefit from block sharing.
 This still makes attacks hard as the salt can only be influenced by having direct access to the existing files.
 We can also stop